+'''

 DMPlexSetChart(dm, 0, 11);

+'''

 Note that a chart here corresponds to a semi-closed interval (e.g $[0,11) = \{0,1,\ldots,10\}$) specifying the range of indices we'd like to use to define points on the current rank.
 We then define the covering relation, which we call the cone, which are also the in-edges in the DAG.
-In order to preallocate correctly, we first setup sizes, and then point values,
+In order to preallocate correctly, we first provide sizes, and then point values (recall each point is an integer that represents a single geometric entity, a cell, face, edge, or vertex),